pin-coder/njs-auth-jwt/README.md

 ## Description

 This NJS module allows you to authenticate requests to Nginx based on a Json Web Token.
-Supported JWT encryption algorithms are: HS 256, HS384, HS512, RS256, RS 384, RS 512, ES 256, ES 384, ES512.
+Supported JWT encryption algorithms are: HS256, HS384, HS512, RS256, RS384, RS512, ES256, ES384, ES512.

 ## Nginx configuration example